KleeUT/meetingtimer/README.md

 Put in the number of participants and how much they get paid, hit start and watch as the cost goes up.

+I've got it running at [https://mysweet-meeting-timer.herokuapp.com/](https://mysweet-meeting-timer.herokuapp.com/).
+Give it some time to start up it's running in a free Heroku instance.

 # Build
 `npm install`